-What is the law regards data privacy in South Africa?
+What is the law regards data privacy or data protection in South Africa?
 Does South Africa have a Data Protection Act?
 In terms of our law, the right to privacy is protected in terms of our common law and section 14 of the Constitution of South Africa 1996.
 In both instances, the right to privacy is limited, and to prove an infringement will most probably be fairly difficult.
 There is also established case law on:

 - bodily privacy,

 - the privacy of communications, and

 The Protection of Personal Information Act (called the POPI Act or POPIA) brings an end to the uncertainty regarding the law on the use and processing of personal information.
 POPIA is essentially the South African Data Protection Bill or Data Protection Act.
 But it is important to rember that it is not yet in effect – we are waiting for the Information Regulator to announce a commencement date.